The Struggle is Real

 Be gracious to me, O God, be gracious to me, for my soul takes refuge in You, and in the shadow of Your wings I will take refuge until destruction passes by.
 I will cry to God Most High, to God who accomplishes all things for me.
 He will send from heaven and save me.
 He reproaches him who tramples upon me.
 God will send forth His lovingkindness and His truth (Psalm 57:1-3).

 Because Jesus is Lord in his person and his work, we can have full assurance of hope until the end.
 Where do you find refuge, safety, comfort, escape, pleasure, security?
-In Part Three, we will study the indicatives and imperatives necessary for authentic biblical change to occur.
+In Week Three, we will study the indicatives and imperatives necessary for authentic biblical change to occur.

 How have you lived, or do you live as a slave of the devil?
 Satan is famous for dragging up the past in his efforts to hinder how we live today and alter our perspective on the future.
 Many times, we find ourselves wishing we had an opportunity to live our lives over, flowing a different course.
 What does the Bible say in dealing with the past?
 What past experiences continue to trouble you today?